promisegrid/grid-poc/x/rfc/draft-promisegrid.md

 3.2.4.
 Query Operation

-   A query operation is used by an agent to request information about events matching certain criteria.
-Rather than directly retrieving data, the query itself is a promise regarding the retrieval behavior.
+   A query operation is used by an agent to request information about events matching specified criteria.
+Rather than directly retrieving data, the query itself is a promise regarding retrieval behavior.

    Example: